firstdraft/guides/getting-started-with-cloud9.md

 ## Starting the server

-On Cloud9, you can't just run `rails server`, so don't try.

-The full command you need to start the server is
+On Cloud9, the full command you need to start the server is

 ```
 rails server -b $IP -p $PORT